How to Deal with Anxiety: Expert Advice and Techniques

 “I am such a loser!”

-The level of anxiety one experiences will determine the extent of steps one needs to take to reduce it if the anxiety is interfering with day-to-day functioning then professional help may be necessary.
-For less anxiety or just daily well-being, exercise, meditation, social support, and partaking in enjoyable activities is warranted.”
+The severity of one’s anxiety will determine the extent of the measures needed to reduce it.
+If anxiety significantly affects day-to-day functioning, seeking professional help may be necessary.
+For those experiencing lower anxiety levels or looking to maintain daily well-being, exercise, meditation, seeking social support, and engaging in enjoyable activities can be helpful.”

-“Anxieties arise out of our thoughts which are again based on our perception and belief system.
+“Anxieties stem from our thoughts based on our perception and belief system.

 A person needs to acknowledge that he is anxious.

-Differentiate whether is just a Mirage/factoid or Genuine.
+Differentiate whether it is just a Mirage/factoid or Genuine.

-If the trigger is Genuine then understand what is controllable and what is not controllable
+If the trigger is Genuine, then understand what is controllable and what is not.

-Controllable Genuine anxiety Students are anxious before exams, they need to work on study plans and engage professional help if required like hiring a maths tutor for a particular subject, etc. which in turn enhance self-confidence and esteem and eventually reduce their anxiety.
+Controllable Genuine anxiety Students are anxious before exams; they need to work on study plans and engage professional help if required, like hiring a maths tutor for a particular subject, etc., which enhances self-confidence and esteem and eventually reduces their anxiety.